Chapter at Madison

-CRG’s project, Chapter at Madison, occupies a critical part of the South Campus Plan in Madison.
-The proposed ten-story project will integrate into the existing urban environment and further strengthen the business corridor.
-CRG intends to begin construction in the fall of 2022 and open the building in 2024.
+CRG’s project, Chapter Madison, occupies a critical part of the South Campus Plan in Madison.
+The project will welcome its inaugural residents, coinciding with the start of the 2024-25 academic year.

 The design of the project is consistent with the guidelines of the Regent Street – South Campus Neighborhood Plan and furthermore recognizes the need to create a sense of enclosure and urban space in order to strengthen the business corridor along Regent and to act as an entrance to the campus from the south along Park Street.
 The site sits along both major vehicular and pedestrian paths, and the proposed project speaks to the unified streetscape sought in the Regent Street – South Campus Plan with the use of the stepback and setbacks and by the critical introduction of vertical breaks and an undulating rhythm which enhance the neighborhood and human scale of the project.
 The approach to detailing is rooted in tradition but expresses the pedestrian scale along Regent Street with texture and warmth.
 The architecture clearly expresses a base, middle, and top but does so with a contemporary and forward-looking vocabulary, speaking to the new vernacular of Madison.